The blame game

-In the aftermath of Virginia’s zany 44-38 defeat to Louisiana Tech, Coach Mike London was the spitting image of a man trying as hard as humanly possible to avoid the use of a four-letter word.
-And who could blame him, or the players and fans who likely lacked such restraint, for expressing frustration at the Bulldogs’ controversial victory—and in particular at a late, possibly erroneous substitution infraction call that secured the result?
-Nothing, after all, enrages fans, players and coaches more than squandering a winnable game through self-inflicted miscues—except, of course, when they lose a winnable game thanks to dubious officiating.
+In the aftermath of Virginia’s zany 44-38 loss against Louisiana Tech, coach Mike London was the spitting image of a man trying as hard as humanly possible to avoid the use of a four-letter word.
+And who could blame him, or the players and fans who likely lacked such restraint, for expressing frustration at the Bulldogs’ controversial victory?
+Nothing, after all, enrages fans, players and coaches more than squandering a winnable game through self-inflicted miscues — except, of course, when they lose a winnable game thanks to dubious officiating.
 The Cavaliers managed both of those distinctions Saturday, accomplishing the rare double in such agonizing fashion that it’s a wonder we’re not the Cleveland Cavaliers.

 Indeed, there are plenty of culprits for Virginia’s loss.
-So many, in fact, that the blame game that inevitably follows every defeat is already in full swing.
+So many, in fact, that the blame game that inevitably follows every defeat is already in full swing for this one.

 Nevertheless, though the last one will inevitably hog the headlines, the penalties not involving questionable interpretations of the substitution rule played just as pivotal a role in the final outcome.
-Sure, the officiating crew occasionally sunk to NFL replacement ref levels of ineptitude as they failed to assert any semblance of control over a relentlessly chippy affair.
-But 16 penalties and four personal fouls indicate that the Cavaliers let the antics of the opposition dictate their behavior, which almost always translates to an added number in the loss column.
+Sixteen penalties and four personal fouls indicate that the Cavaliers let the antics of the opposition dictate their behavior, which almost always translates to an added number in the loss column.

-Once the screaming heads finish harping on poor officiating and Virginia’s lack of discipline, however, they’ll almost certainly direct their wrath toward embattled junior quarterback Michael Rocco.
-Inconsistency from Rocco has become as synonymous with Virginia’s 2012 campaign as queso with a Qdoba burrito, but Saturday especially showcased the two extremes: the quarterback simultaneously had his best game of the season and potentially lost his starting position.
-Rocco was an impressive 13-for-16 for 265 yards and two touchdowns in just a quarter and a half when his perfect 17th pass bounced off the hands of sophomore Dominique Terrell—one of a number of Virginia receivers struggling with drops— and into those of Bulldog Quinn Giles.
+Once the screaming heads finish harping on poor officiating and Virginia’s lack of discipline, they’ll almost certainly direct their wrath toward embattled junior quarterback Michael Rocco.
+Inconsistency from Rocco has become as synonymous with Virginia’s 2012 campaign as queso with a Qdoba burrito, and Saturday failed to break the mold: The quarterback simultaneously had his best game of the season and potentially lost his starting position.
+Rocco was an impressive 13-for-16 for 265 yards and two touchdowns in just a quarter and a half when his perfect 17th pass bounced off the hands of sophomore wide receiver Dominique Terrell — one of a number of Virginia receivers struggling with drops — and into the arms of Bulldog Quinn Giles.

 From that moment on, Rocco floundered against a Louisiana Tech defense with more debilitating issues than SIS on the first add day of the semester.